LukasMut/lukasmut.github.io/index.md

 * 2018-2020 | <b>M.Sc.
 IT & Cognition </b>
 	                <a href="https://di.ku.dk/english/research/nlp/" id="ku_cs"> Department of Computer Science</a>,
 	                <a href="https://www.ku.dk/english/" id="ku">University of Copenhagen</a>, Denmark
--- Thesis: <a href="https://arxiv.org/abs/2006.08342">Subjective Question Answering: Deciphering the inner workings of Transformers in the realm of subjectivity</a>
+-- Thesis: <a href="https://arxiv.org/abs/2006.08342">Subjective Question Answering: Deciphering the inner workings of Transformers in the space of subjectivity</a>

 * 2015-2018 | <b>B.Sc.
 Cognitive Psychology</b>
 	                <a href="https://psychologie.univie.ac.at/en/research/" id="uvie_psy"> Faculty of Psychology</a>,